aristocratos/bpytop/README.md

 #### Notice

 Dropbear seems to not be able to set correct locale.
-So if accessing bashtop over ssh, OpenSSH is recommended.
+So if accessing bpytop over ssh, OpenSSH is recommended.

 ## Dependencies